nikkitran98/Codepath-Twitter/README.md

 **Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **25** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [x] User can sign in using OAuth login flow
-- [ ] User can Logout
+- [x] User can Logout
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] User can compose a new tweet by tapping on a compose button.
+- [x] User can compose a new tweet by tapping on a compose button.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts

 The following **optional** features are implemented:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] User can view their profile in a *profile tab*
+- [x] User can view their profile in a *profile tab*
 - Contains the user header view: picture and tagline
 - Contains a section with the users basic stats: # tweets, # following, # followers
 - [ ] Profile view should include that user's timeline
-- [ ] User should display the relative timestamp for each tweet "8m", "7h"
+- [x] User should display the relative timestamp for each tweet "8m", "7h"
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 Refer to [[this guide|unretweeting]] for help on implementing unretweeting.
 - [ ] Links in tweets are clickable.
 - [ ] User can tap the profile image in any tweet to see another user's profile
 - Contains the user header view: picture and tagline